parcel-bundler/website/src/getting-started/plugin-config.md

 - only one plugin for the whole build (bundler)
 - a list of plugins that run sequentially (namers/resolvers/reporters)
 - the plugin(s) are specified per asset/bundle type (transformers/packagers/optimizers)
-- runtimes are the exception here, because they are specified per [context](/getting-started/configuration#context) TODO LINK.
+- runtimes are the exception here, because they are specified per [context](/getting-started/configuration/#targets-2).

 {% sample %}
 {% samplefile ".parcelrc" %}